News|Articles|January 27, 2026

 Eliminate noncompetes

-Noncompete agreements need to be completely eliminated to protect patients and maintain high quality health care, Kendall said.
+Noncompete agreements need to be completely eliminated to protect patients and maintain high-quality health care, Kendall said.
 She is a physical medicine and rehabilitation physician who subspecializes in interventional spine care, using a holistic approach with nonsurgical options for pain management.
 She performs osteopathic manipulative treatment (OMT), a hands-on treatment that can be effective for patients with pain.

 In 14 years of practice around the Minneapolis-St. Paul area, Kendall said she had two noncompete agreements.
 One was not overly restrictive, barring her from practicing within three miles of any of the three hospitals in the relevant health system.

 She said she researched fighting the contract — and facing $50,000 or more in legal fees, along with stress and time.
-Finding another job entailed taking a pay cut up to $150,000.
+Finding another job entailed taking a pay cut of up to $150,000.

-“My husband and I weren't happy about that, but we were grateful that we didn't have to move,” Kendall said.
-“He didn't have to find a new job.
-We didn't have to pull our daughter out of the school where she was driving, and we didn't have to leave our support system of family and friends that we had built up over the years.
+“My husband and I weren’t happy about that, but we were grateful that we didn’t have to move,” Kendall said.
+“He didn’t have to find a new job.
+We didn’t have to pull our daughter out of the school where she was driving, and we didn’t have to leave our support system of family and friends that we had built up over the years.
 We were grateful for that.
-But I know a lot of my colleagues, they don't have that option.
+But I know a lot of my colleagues … don’t have that option.
 They have to completely uproot their lives in order to continue practicing under the restraints of their noncompete.”

 Effects on patients